gargsaar/singlepage_website_ni/_posts/2019-09-22-the-lost-coin.markdown

 ---
 It was a Saturday morning.
 Maa was ready with the paratha, an Indian bread filled with onion.
 Doing the same thing for ten years now, she had perfected the art.
 Baba wanted onion parathas every morning.
 Even Dadi, who was enjoying omelette in heaven, didn't know when was the last time he ate anything else.
 I liked omelette, but who cared what I liked.

-I could finish only one by the time he had finished three.
+I could finish only one paratha by the time he had finished three.
 I wanted to have one more, but he would not wait.
 Maa looked at me.
-I thought she would throw the rolling pin to break his head into two.
+I thought she wanted to throw the rolling pin to break his head into two.
 She did nothing.
 She wanted my permission to ask him if he could wait, as it was just a matter of minutes.
 I said 'No'.
 I didn’t want her to get a scold because of me.

 I said no to her for two more reasons: I didn’t want to walk for 2 kilometres as I needed to preserve energy for the football match; and it was the only time when I could learn how to drive Chetak.
 Our scooter, his only thing I was interested in.

 Engrossed in Chetak, I didn’t realise I had reached school.
-Chetak stopped, I got down and it went off in a jiffy.
+Chetak stopped, I got down, and it went off in a jiffy.
 I hoped that Baba would wish me luck for the match, but I knew, it was a half-hearted hope.

 Just a step further, I turned back to notice that there was a coin on the road.
 A kind that I had never seen before.
 In bold letters, it said KUWAIT.